| |

 It must be applied heavily or in two coats (1.3, then 1.6)

 to be most effective.
-Start with Permanizer Plus as an
+Start with a light coat of the clear

-initial sealer, especially if there is any bare wood
+sealer, especially if there is any bare wood mingled with the

 Duration is of course my choice for the final coat over